Josh Flagg

-Joshua Daniel Flagg (born August 20, 1985) is an American real estate agent, television personality, author and contributor to several real estate publications and news outlets.
+Joshua Daniel Flagg (born August 20, 1985) is an American real estate agent, television personality and author.

 He is an original cast member on the show Million Dollar Listing Los Angeles on the Bravo television network.
 The show follows young real estate agents in Los Angeles as they sell high-end homes.
 Flagg has been recognized by The Wall Street Journal as one of the top-ranked agents in California and nationally by sales volume and as a top 25 real estate agent by The Hollywood Reporter.

-Flagg has authored two books, A Simple Girl: Stories My Grandmother Told Me, published in 2009, and Million Dollar Agent: Brokering the Dream, which was published in 2011.
+Flagg has authored three books, The Deal: Secrets for Mastering the Art of Negotiation, A Simple Girl: Stories My Grandmother Told Me, published in 2009, and Million Dollar Agent: Brokering the Dream, which was published in 2011.
 Flagg was featured on Forbes' 30 Under 30 in 2012 as a top record-breaking real estate agent.
 He has also been featured on NBC's Today Show, ABC's Good Morning America E!, CBS The Insider, Fox, and Bravo's Watch What Happens: Live as well as in the pages of The Wall Street Journal, Los Angeles Times, Forbes Magazine, and Variety, among others.
+As an advocate for community welfare, Josh Flagg has hosted several events for the City of Hope and Angelfood, helping to raise awareness and funds for life-saving cancer research and treatment programs.

-Early life and education
+Early life

-Josh Flagg was born on August 20, 1985 in Los Angeles, California.
+Josh Flagg was born on August 20, 1985, in Los Angeles, California.
 He is the son of Michael and Cindy (Platt) Flagg of Los Angeles.
-He is the grandson of philanthropist, electronics industry executive and Jewish leader Herman Platt and great-grandson of Benjamin Platt, founder and owner of the nationwide Platt Music Corporation chain of stores.
-On his father's side, Flagg is the grandson of American (Austrian-born) fashion industry executive and designer Edith Flagg, best known as one of the first designers to import polyester as a fashion textile to the United States.
+He is the grandson of philanthropist, electronics industry executive and Jewish leader Herman Platt, and great-grandson of Benjamin Platt, founder and owner of the nationwide Platt Music Corporation chain of stores.
+On his father's side, Flagg is the grandson of American (Austrian-born) fashion industry executive and designer Edith Flagg, best known as the first designers to import polyester as a fashion textile to the United States.
 Edith was later known for her reoccurring role on Million Dollar Listing Los Angeles alongside her grandson.

 Flagg grew up in Los Angeles where he attended Brentwood School, a private school in the Brentwood section of Los Angeles.
 In 2003, Flagg left Brentwood and attended Beverly Hills High School where he graduated the following year.